Skip to content

 docs/Documentation site

-Keep platform-specific simulator work in the native layer, server behavior in server/, and browser presentation in client/.
+Keep platform-specific simulator work in the native layer, server behavior in packages/server/, and browser presentation in packages/client/.
 Add API support before adding UI assumptions that cannot be scripted.

 Released under the Apache-2.0 License.